HeiwaSiro/node-project-1/README.md

 # Node Project 1
 ## Overview
-This project is a basic structure of a server running with nodejs and javascript code.
+This project demonstrates a basic server structure using Node.js and JavaScript.
 ### Tech of Project
 - ![Node.js](https://img.shields.io/badge/Node.js-v22.3.0-green) - Node.js is a JavaScript runtime.
 - ![npm](https://img.shields.io/badge/npm-v10.8.1-red) - npm is the package manager for Node.js.